Linguapress

 A5 She still shops at Sainsbury's.

-1b.
-No longer: STILL is not often found in negative sentences: to avoid confusion, it is usually replaced by no longer (or not ... any more) .
+No longer is the equivalent of still in negative contexts.
+STILL is not often found in negative sentences, but is usually replaced by no longer (or not ... any more) .
 Note: "no more" should not be used.

 The negative versions of examples A1 - A3 could be: